-A copy of the full judgment will be made available in the "Other news" section of the member website on 5th July 2018.
+A copy of the full judgment is available in the "Other news" section of the member website.

-We have asked the Court of Appeal for permission to appeal its decision.
-BA has also asked for permission to appeal the decision on the "benevolent or compassionate" restriction.
-We will confirm the outcome of these requests as soon as possible.
+The Court of Appeal has given us permission to appeal its decision to the Supreme Court.
+BA also asked for permission to appeal the Court of Appeal's decision on the "benevolent or compassionate" restriction.
+The Court of Appeal refused to give BA permission to appeal this point.

-Asking for permission to appeal is a protective step to keep our options open.
-We are analysing the full implications of the judgment with our professional advisers and assessing our next steps, including whether to appeal to the Supreme Court if permission to appeal is granted.
-The Court of Appeal's decision does not change the High Court Judge's findings that the then APS Trustees and their advisers acted appropriately in relation to the 2011 and 2013 decisions.
+We considered that asking the Court of Appeal for permission to appeal its decision was a protective step to keep our options open.
+We are analysing the full implications of the judgment with our professional advisers and assessing our next steps, including whether to pursue the appeal to the Supreme Court.